Consumer LoansRemodel, add a pool, purchase a vehicle, or even pay for education

 - Receive detailed monthly statements

-Terms and Conditions: Line of credit amount of $20,000 a fully drawn line would result in a monthly payment of $250.00 based off the terms and conditions of the loan agreement that states that the customer will be billed 1.25% of the outstanding balance each month compiling interest at a rate of Prime plus 1 or 5% APR.
+Terms and Conditions: Line of credit amount of $20,000 a fully drawn line would result in a monthly payment of $250.00 based off the terms and conditions of the loan agreement that states that the customer will be billed 1.25% of the outstanding balance each month compiling interest at a rate of Prime plus .40% APR up to .55% APR.
 Rates and terms are subject to change based on market conditions and borrower eligibility and may not be available at commitment of closing.

 *Home Equity Lines of Credit include a $50.00 annual fee.
 Interest rate is a variable rate.
 Home Equity Lines of Credit are 15 year term, with the first 10 years as the draw period and the final five years as the repayment period.
 A $250.00 fee will will assessed as a prepayment penalty if there is a prepayment in the first 3 years.Consult a tax advisor regarding the deductibility of interest.